 Steel-cut oats are hearty enough to stand up to the long cooking time in a slow cooker.
 Old fashioned oats or instant (quick) oats are not recommended because they will turn to mush.

 I like to use a 50/50 split of almond milk and water.
-Too much water is just too bland, and all milk could create a gluey consistency.
+Too much water is just too bland, and all milk could create a gluey consistency or even burn in the slow cooker.

 📖 Recipe